kunalspathak/SVE_dotnet/docs/SME.md

 SME introduces two fundamental concepts of "Streaming mode" and "ZA storage" that are crucial to operate on AI workloads.

 To understand the "Streaming mode", let us revisit some background about Scalable Vector Extension (SVE).
 The SVE1 and SVE2 introduced the concept of "scalable vector registers".
 The size of these register or in other words, vector length (VL) can vary between 16B ~ 256B, depending on the hardware vendor.
 For e.g. Microsoft Azure's Cobalt offering the VL as 16B, Amazon AWS's Graviton3 has 32B while Fujitsu A64FX's Fugaku supercomputer has 64B vector length.
-During compilation, the VL can be known by querying the OS APIs (JIT) or by specifying the target hardware's VL upfront (AOT).
+The architecture is designed in such a way that it is not required for the VL to be known at compliation time.
+However, the VL can be known by querying the OS APIs (JIT) or by specifying the target hardware's VL upfront (AOT).
 Let us call the VL in SVE1/SVE2 as "non-streaming VL" or NSVL.

-SME introduces the concept of "streaming mode" where a program can execute in an environment in which the VL can be different than NSVL.
+SME introduces the concept of "streaming mode".
+A program can enter or leave streaming mode via the `SMSTART`/`SMSTOP` instructions.
+Most other SME instructions can only be run inside streaming mode.
+In all current implementations, the SME core is a separate unit on a chip which is switched to when entering streaming mode.
+Since this is a separate unit, the VL can be different than NSVL.
 The VL in streaming mode is typically referred as Scalable Vector Length or SVL.
+In addition, some SVE1/SVE2/NEON instructions are invalid when the program is running in "Streaming mode".

-Since Arm architecture allows SVE1/SVE2/SME features to be available as part of same hardware, it means at one point, a program can be operating on a NSVL, while other times, it can be operating on SVL.
-There are instructions to turn the streaming mode ON/OFF.
-To add to the complexity, SME core is a separate unit on a chip (and hence is allowed to have different VL), some SVE1/SVE2/NEON instructions are invalid when the program is running in "Streaming mode".
-Much care needs to ensure that developer do not have non-streaming code does not get executed when streaming mode is ON.
+Since Arm architecture allows SVE1/SVE2/SME features to be available as parts of the same hardware, it means at one point, a program can be operating on a NSVL, while other times, it can be operating on SVL.
+Much care needs to be taken to ensure that non-streaming code does not get executed when streaming mode is ON.

 ![alt text](image-3.png)
 Image credit: https://www.youtube.com/watch?v=jrniGW_Hzno

-`FEAT_SME_FA64` feature, if present will have SME unit on the CPU itself (configuration on the right) and hence no instructions become illegal, but it might not implemeneted for server SKUs.
+`FEAT_SME_FA64` feature, if present will have SME unit on the CPU itself (configuration on the right) and hence no instructions become illegal, but it may never be implemeneted for server SKUs.
 I need to yet confirm this from Arm.

-That leaves us with the option of shared SME for all or portion of CPUs (configuration on the left) and that might be more for PC, laptop, mobile devices.
-M4 is the only production ready device, but that just have SME and no SVE feature.
+The standard SME setup is one shared SME unit between all or subset of CPUs (configuration on the left).
+That is aimed more for PC, laptop, and mobile devices.
+M4 is the only production ready device - that just has SME and but no SVE features in the main CPU cores.

 The second concept that SME introduces is `ZA storage` which is a 2D matrix of size `N x N`, where `N` is SVL (Note: it is SVL and not NSVL).
-The instructions to read/write/manipulate the ZA storage needs to be executed in streaming mode.
+This matrix is only available in streaming mode and the instructions to read/write/manipulate the ZA storage need to be executed in streaming mode.
 Just like NEON registers or Scalable registers, the contents of ZA storage matrix can be interpreted as 1-byte `B`, 2-bytes half `H`, 4-bytes single `S`, 8-bytes double `D` or 16-bytes quad `Q`.

 ### Terminology